ansys/pydpf-post/docs/source/user_guide/accessing_results.rst

     >>> temp = temperature.scalar
     >>> temp.get_data_at_field()

-.. autoclass:: ansys.dpf.post.temperature.Temperature
-    :inherited-members:

 Heat flux
 ---------
-The heat flux ``Result`` object can be obtained as follows:
+The :class:`HeatFlux <ansys.dpf.post.temperature.HeatFlux>` result object can
+be obtained with the following:

 .. code:: python